 |4.||Olympus E-PL10||Y||stereo / mono||-||-||micro||2.0||Y||-||Y|

 |7.||Olympus PEN-F||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the E-M10 III and the HX400V are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the HX400V does not have a direct predecessor.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M10 III or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Olympus OM-D E-M10 Mark III:

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.